 When applied to the special case of Mixed MNL models, bound (B) improves the recent analysis of revenue-ordered assortments by \citet{rusmevichientong2014assortment}, who showed a bound of $1 / (e(1 + \ln(r_k / r_1)))$.
+Our results also provide the first revenue guarantees for a tractable approach to solving the assortment problem under some recent discrete choice models that lie beyond the random utility model.
+In particular, in Section~\ref{section_beyond_rum} we briefly describe the \emph{Additive Perturbed Utility Model} \citep{fudenberg2015stochastic}; the {\em Hitting Fuzzy Attention Model} \citep{aguiar2015stochastic}, and a model proposed by \citet{mcclellon2015non} based on a capacity function.
+Since these three models satisfy the regularity property, our revenue guarantees for the revenue-ordered assortment strategy hold.

 After finishing a preliminary version of this paper, we learned of independent results by \citet{aouad2015approximability} on the approximation guarantees of revenue-ordered assortments.
 In the important case of random utility models, they showed a bound of $\Omega (1 / \ln(r_k / r_1))$, which is thus within a constant factor of our bound (B).
 (In fact, one can deduce a bound of $2 / (5 \lceil \ln(r_k / r_1)\rceil)$ from their proof.)
 They also proved a bound of $\Omega (1 / \ln \tilde \lambda)$, where $\tilde \lambda$ is the probability of buying a product when offered the set consisting of only the products with highest revenue.
 This is closely related to bound (C) above, as it can be shown that $\nu \leq \tilde \lambda$.